ICAG Results: How to Check, Understand, and Act on Your Exam Results

 | Completed all papers | Begin the membership process: submit a membership application, provide evidence of acceptable work experience, attend the ICAG Induction Course, and pay the membership fee. |

-For candidates who have completed all papers, the journey is not over — it is just beginning.
-Passing the examinations qualifies you as a candidate for membership; the membership process itself, including acceptable work experience and the ICAG Induction Course, is what confers the CA(Ghana) designation.
+For candidates who have completed every paper, the qualification is not finished at the results screen.
+Passing the examinations makes you a candidate for membership.
+The membership process itself, including acceptable work experience and the Induction Course, is what confers the CA (Ghana) designation.

 What to do if you failed